LivePersonInc/developer-center/pages/Documents/APIGuidelines/create-a-new-api-key.md

 ---
 pagename: Create a new API Key
+sitesection: Documents
+categoryname: "API Guidelines"
+permalink: create-a-new-api-key.html
 redirect_from:
   - guides-gettingstarted.html
-sitesection: Documents
-categoryname: "API Guidelines"
-permalink: retrieve-api-keys-create-a-new-api-key.html
+  - retrieve-api-keys-create-a-new-api-key.html
-root-link: true
-level-order: 1
-order: 1
-indicator:
 ---

 Application keys are security tokens that you use to log into Conversational Cloud.
 The application key gets installed automatically and assumes the security settings granted to the associated user in Conversational Cloud.